flatironinstitute/finufft/docs/ackn.rst

 ===============

-FINUFFT was initiated by Jeremy Magland and Alex Barnett at the Center for Computational Mathematics, Flatiron Institute.
+FINUFFT was initiated by Jeremy Magland and Alex Barnett at the Center for Computational Mathematics, Flatiron Institute in early 2017.
 The main developer and maintainer is:

 * Alex Barnett

 Major code contributions by:

-* Jeremy Magland - multithreaded spreader, benchmark vs other codes
+* Jeremy Magland - early multithreaded spreader, benchmark vs other libraries
 * Ludvig af Klinteberg - SIMD vectorization/acceleration of spreader, julia wrapper
 * Yu-Hsuan ("Melody") Shih - 2d1many, 2d2many vectorized interface, GPU version
 * Andrea Malleo - guru interface prototype and tests